Fueled by winds, largest wildfire moves near California city

 The mandatory evacuation covered Lodge Pole, a town of about 300 people on the Fort Belknap Indian Reservation, and the former mining town of Zortman, which has about two dozen people, KOJM reported.

+The U.S. Forest Service said last week that it is operating in crisis mode, with more than double the number of firefighters deployed than at the same time a year ago.
+More than 25,000 firefighters, support personnel and management teams were assigned to U.S. blazes.

 John Antczak reported from Los Angeles.
-Associated Press writers Olga R. Rodriguez in San Francisco, Amy Taxin in Orange County, Samuel Metz in Carson City, Nevada, and Matthew Brown in Billings, Montana, contributed to this report.
+Matthew Brown in Billings, Montana, contributed to this report.